LiorSinai/liorsinai.github.io/_posts/2024-08-17-micrograd-4-ext.md

 <h2 id="introduction">1 Introduction</h2>

+By end of part 3 we had code that could automatically differentiate many functions as long as we had `rrule`s and there was no control flow.

-At the end of part 3 it was established that the code developed so far fails for the polynomial model:
+However, the code failed for the polynomial model:
 {% highlight julia %}
 struct Polynomial{V<:AbstractVector}
     weights::V